kubernetes/enhancements/keps/sig-apps/3335-statefulset-slice/README.md

 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->

+Manual upgrade->downgrade->upgrade scenario (to be validated):

+- Create a cluster on a version that doesn't use this feature (eg: 1.26)
+- Upgrade a cluster to a version that uses this feature (eg: 1.27)
+- Install a StatefulSet that uses the `.spec.ordinals.start` field (eg: `2`)
+- Validate the StatefulSet creates the correct pods
+- Downgrade the cluster to the prior version that doesn't use this feature
+- Validate the StatefulSet follows documented the rollback scenario and pods are re-created so start ordinal is `0`
+- Upgrade the cluster to the newer version that uses this feature
+- Validate the StatefulSet pods are modified to start at `.spec.ordinals.start`

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?